 Parakeets are a smaller member of the parrot family, and with proper care can live up to 20 years.
 The parakeet has become a popular pet due to its often striking colors and ease of taming.

 Parakeets are very social birds and prefer to be kept in pairs or small groups.
 The genders in a group or pair can be mixed.
-If you do not want to breed your birds, it is suggested to keep them in groups of the same gender.
+If you don't want to breed your birds, it's suggested to keep them in groups of the same gender.

 Wings and nails can be trimmed to ease the taming process.
 Many veterinary clinics offer this service.
 Clipping wings and nails should only be attempted after proper instruction provided by your vet.
 Parakeets, being a smaller bird, have only a small amount of blood in their bodies and can easily bleed to death if a feather or nail is trimmed too close to a vein.

 Parakeets have a very active metabolism and can easily become ill if they go without food for 24 hours.
 Parakeets should be provided with a staple diet of fresh parakeet seed or pellets daily.
 Be sure to check the food dish daily, as they will only eat from the top of what is offered.
 In addition to a pellet diet, parakeets should be offered chopped dark green and yellow veggies as well as a variety of fruits, hard cooked eggs, and grated cheese.
 Remember to remove fresh foods after two hours to prevent them from spoiling.
 If the bird's stool becomes runny, it could be due to receiving too much liquid from the fresh fruits and vegetables.
 If this becomes an issue, restrict the fresh foods for a day to see if the issue resolves.
 Millet spray is also an excellent supplement for parakeets.